pani007/VideoProcessing/README.md

 ## Steps to impliment
 - Read the video and split into frames
-- Processing the frame
+- Processing the frame<br/>
-      1. Intentfying closed contours (In this case geometric shapes)
+      1. Intentfying closed contours (In this case geometric shapes)<br/>
-      2. Identify the shape of contours
+      2. Identify the shape of contours<br/>
-      3. Identify the color of the geometric figure
+      3. Identify the color of the geometric figure<br/>

 - Repeat the processing for all the frames
 - Save the collection of the frames as a video output